pojntfx/networked-linux-memsync/docs/main.md

 #### Protocol

-The protocol used for dudirekta is simple and based on JSONL; a function call, i.e. to `Println` looks like this:
+The protocol used for dudirekta is simple and based on JSONL, a for exchanging newline-delimited JSON data[@ward2013jsonl]; a function call, i.e. to `Println` looks like this:

 ```json
 [true, "1", "Println", ["Hello, world!"]]